kxdang/kiendang.me/content/blog/money-making-money/index.md

 slug: money-making-money
 title: Money making money
 tags: ["money"]
-description: "Making your money work for you, a Canadian guide."
+description: "Making your money work for you, a Canadian guide from a millenial."
 ---

 ###**Getting started with Investing**